This article was originally published on Medium here.

 Let’s not wait until 2030 to get Harriet in circulation.
-Make our latest symbolic makeover matter immediately on digital payment platforms.
+Make our latest symbolic gesture matter immediately on digital payment platforms.

 This week, the U.S. Treasury announced that Harriet Tubman — American abolitionist, spy, and humanitarian—will be the new face of the $20 dollar bill.
 The internet exploded in excitement.